 Shadow in drawings and paintings is most of all used to model shapes.
 This gives them mass and makes them appear three-dimensional instead of flat (image).
 Modeling also allows you to conjure up curves, folds, convex and concave shapes on paper, just as a sculptor can do by sculpting in clay.

 Exercise 1: Look at the two vases.
 In the left vase, the shadow is created by sidelight from the right, and in the right vase by sidelight from the left.
-Trace both vases.
+Draw one or both vases.
 Begin the shadow with light horizontal lines and repeat it a little darker in the same direction (parallel).
 Use an eraser to make the outline on the light side a little ‘blonder’ (lighter).

 Exercise 3: Model a few of these pistolet sandwiches.
 This time make sure the hatching follows the curves of the shape.
 Also, make it look like the hatching starts just around the curve, rather than glued tightly to the outline.

 Of course you can also draw shadows/gray tones without hatching, using a rounded pencil tip or the side of your pencil tip.
+It was already shown in the vase on the table above.

 Exercise 5: Give a block and a sphere a shadow side without hatching.
 Use a 2B pencil or softer.
 Avoid hard lines.
 To make the shadow darker, press gradually a little harder.
+Use smooth as well as coarser paper to find out what you prefer.

 Modeling is also a part of anatomical studies.
 These studies formed the basis for paintings of people in all sorts of poses for centuries.